peersky/Grants-Program/applications/peeramid_labs.md

 **Similar Projects:**

 There are no similar projects in the Substrate/Polkadot/Kusama ecosystem.
-However, related ones in other ecosystems focus on decentralized governance and cryptographic voting systems.
-[Conviction voting](https://blog.giveth.io/conviction-voting-a-novel-continuous-decision-making-alternative-to-governance-aa746cfb9475) is a similar concept, which we elaborate to state of *conviction election.*
+However, related projects in other ecosystems focus on decentralized governance and cryptographic voting systems.
+Our research regarding [Conviction voting](https://blog.giveth.io/conviction-voting-a-novel-continuous-decision-making-alternative-to-governance-aa746cfb9475) discusses the different aspects of governance processes for implementation to Polkadot.
+We review the ability for the participants to repeatedly demonstrate their conviction to the same proposal with its changing alternatives and context.
+This approach may be used to prioritize proposals for voting when origin capacity to process them is limited, and to reflect the conviction of fellowship members.

 ## Team :busts\_in\_silhouette: